ankitects/anki-betas/src/anki2.1.50.md

 - Anki will now switch to day or night mode automatically depending on your system settings.
 You can force day or night mode in the Preferences screen.
   (thanks in large part to Rumo).
-- Reworked backup handling (thanks to Rumo):
+- Reworked backup handling (mostly thanks to Rumo):
-  - Backups are created much faster than they were previously, which allows Anki to close faster when you have a large collection.
+  - Backups are created much faster than they were previously.
+  - Anki can now create backups periodically.
+The default is every 30 minutes; you can adjust this in the preferences screen.
   - There are new options in the preferences to control the number of daily, weekly and monthly backups you'd like to retain.
-Anki will keep all backups made in the last 48 hours, but avoids making more than one every 5 minutes when you're rapidly opening and closing your profile.
+  - The File menu now has an option to create a backup immediately.
   - Because the backup storage format has changed, backups created with 2.1.50 will not be importable into older Anki versions.
 - Reworked .colpkg import/export (thanks to Rumo):